 - North American Fellow, Deutsches Archäologisches Institut, 2007

 - ARTH 8190 - Issues in Ancient Art and Archaeology.
-Graduate Seminar (topics vary, for Fall 2012, "Fire Temples and Sacred Spaces in Persia and the Ancient Iranian World").
+Graduate Seminar (topics vary, Spring 2015: "Understanding Images and Environments of Power."

 - ARTH 5192 - Art of Persia and the Ancient Iranian World: art and archaeology of the Achaemenid, Arsacid, and Sasanian empires.

 - ARTH 5113 - Art Law.
 Cultural Heritage after Iraq and Afghanistan: legal and ethical debates in art history, archaeology, museum studies, and the art market.

 - ARTH 5786 Theorizing City and Space in the Mediterranean and Western Asia

 - ARTH 3182 - Art and Archaeology of Ancient Egypt and Western Asia (undergraduate survey, AH and GP LibEd)